ereverman/DC_Genomics_Jan2021/1_ProjectOrganization.md

 * We can facilitate this by building a special customized program that will set up our directory structure
 * This will involve a new tool or program called nano
   * nano is a simple text editor
+   * You can't point and click to select text
+   * Use the arrow keys to move around
+   * Move around more quickly with control --> or control <--
+   * Move to the beginning of a line with control a
+   * Move to the end of a line with control e
+   * Search with control w
   * It can be useful for editing documents or writing short scripts, but it isn't anyone's favorite text editor.
 ```
 nano